ironbar/aimo/docs/modeling/Iteration_04_answer_validation.md

 ## Results

-### DeepSeekMath is not able to validate responses
+### DeepSeekMath is not able to validate responses or select the correct response

 I have made multiple experiments with different problems and responses and almost always DeepSeekMath says that the answer is correct.
 Even more surprising is that GPT4-o makes obvious mistakes also.

+I have also tested giving multiple response to the model and asking to select the correct and the responses seemed to be random.
+This DeepSeekMath model is not very intelligent.

 I might try with other models.